5l1v3r1/web_router/README.md

       });
     }

+# TODO

+I want to implement these features and test the stability of this library before calling it version 0.1.0.

+ * Stream-based listening system that respects Zones
+ * Built-in static file server
+ * Support for cookies and sessions

 # Inspiration

 **router** is partly inspired by [express.js](https://www.npmjs.org/package/express).
 However, express is not object-oriented and specifically future-oriented the way **router** is.